semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 ## Performing a scan

 Scanning is Semgrep's primary operation.
-Scan results (findings) depend on rules.
-Scanning is powered by rules.
-At first scan, Semgrep App uses a default ruleset selected to enforce best practices for a repository's framework and programming language.
+When you first sign into Semgrep App, it uses a default ruleset selected to enforce best practices for a repository's framework and programming language.
 Future scans may be further tuned to an organization's specific practices.

 Semgrep App enables users to choose what findings prevent a pull or merge request (PR or MR) from merging into the repository.
 Setting these blocking and non-blocking rules is achieved through the Rule Board.